madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

   * Some objects may need the heap
     - Strings and collections tend to use the heap for storage even though they themselves can be on the stack
     - Arrays tend to be on the stack unless explicitly on the heap
+    - Some objects that are to be used polymorphically will live naturally on the heap

 ## General